simplicityitself/supercharged-testing-with-betamax/README.md

   		}
 	}

-> There is also support for JUnit withing Betamax, although here we'll focus on using Spock as the tests are much simpler, clearer and therefore more readable and comprehendible.
+> The tests shown here are using Spock but there is also support for JUnit within Betamax.
+We'll focus on using Spock for this blog as the tests are much simpler, clearer and therefore more readable and comprehendible.

-TBD Got here.
+The problem was, when running this test things took a *long* time.
+Fair longer than anyone was going to be willing to wait and so the test was in serious danger of being one that was rarely run.

+I was willing to suck up that time once ,or maybe even twice, but *every time* the test is run?
+No way.

+Enter Betamax, stage left.

+## Introducing Betamax to the Chat Service's Testing

 The source was an HTTP interface